Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-3/README.md

 ### Add the use of bookshelf to create a User model

-1. Navigate to your `MyPractice/lab-project` folder.

 1. If you successfully completed the last exercise, continue with your project.
-Otherwise copy the solution from the last exercise.
+Otherwise copy the `\Labs\Ch04-DatabaseAccess\Part4-1\Solution` and use it as your starting point - if you copy - be sure to run `npm install` and to run ```npx knex migrate:latest```

 1. We will be using bookshelf - add this as a dependency to package.json.